Neonchick/hsmwa1/README.md

-# Harbour.Space Modern Web Application 1
+# PhotoWorld

-This repository for Harbour.Space Modern Web Application 1 classes.
+An application for communication and photo sharing.